© Adrian Tagg

 It also recognises that even where surveyors are acting within the terms of their instructions, which are aligned with the scope of services, they already have a duty of care to consider legal and technical issues, in particular those that might jeopardise life safety.
 The document recommends that RICS members signpost potential issues and advise how to mitigate them.
 For example, a PPM survey is not the same as an asbestos survey, but might still identify the presence of asbestos and refer to the need for verification against the asbestos register.

-The guidance note likewise acknowledges that the survey is neither a fire safety audit nor health and safety risk assessment, and therefore suggests surveyors should cite findings from the relevant specialists' reports.
+Likewise, the document acknowledges that the survey is neither a fire safety audit nor health and safety risk assessment, and therefore suggests surveyors should cite findings from the relevant specialists' reports.
 Such documents may be held by the property manager, owner or occupier of an asset, and surveyors may request these for review under the scope of services.

 Surveyors are also expected to be aware of the laws with which the building must comply in their particular country, state or region, and use their judgement and expertise as well as exercising their duty of care to inform the client if there are issues that pose an imminent danger to life.

-While the working group recognised that a global guidance note needs to outline what should be considered and included in the survey and report, the exact level of detail was the subject of much discussion.
+While the working group recognised that global guidance needs to outline what should be considered and included in the survey and report, the exact level of detail was the subject of much discussion.

 The published version does retain an emphasis on good client communication, to assess their expectations and requirements in developing an effective scope for services in the instruction.

 In fulfilling these requirements, surveyors are advised to take into account their duty of care to mitigate the risks associated with the key concerns outlined above.
-The guidance note has been also developed to help surveyors achieve a high standard in PPM surveys, recognising the changes in the way data is collected as well as the need to consider the potentially positive impacts effective PPM reports can have on building ownership, occupation and the environment.
+The document has been also developed to help surveyors achieve a high standard in PPM surveys, recognising the changes in the way data is collected as well as the need to consider the potentially positive impacts effective PPM reports can have on building ownership, occupation and the environment.

 With increased risks of flooding, more turbulent storms and adverse weather conditions, surveyors across the world are increasingly having to multi-task in providing their findings, and with limited time or access to perform PPM surveys there is more than ever a need to identify risk as well as key areas of concern when advising clients.